wmccarth123/Project-3/README.md

     token.renounceMinter();
     ```

-    > **Note** When you set your token as `ERC20Mintable`, `msg.sender` (the person or contract that does the deployment) automatically gets set as the default minter.
-Because `XP_TokenCrowdsaleDeployer` is `msg.sender` in this case, this step ensures that `XP_TokenCrowdsale` becomes the minter.

 9. In the Remix IDE, navigate to the **Solidity compiler** pane.

 10. In the Compiler drop-down list, select any version from 0.5.0 to 0.5.17.
 Compile both the `XPTokenMintable.sol` and `XPTokenCrowdsale.sol` files.
 Check for any errors, and debug them as needed.

+11. Copy the ABI of the `XPTokenCrowdsale.sol` to a seperate .json file

 ### Deploy the XP_Token Crowdsale

 In this section, you’ll deploy the `XP_TokenCrowdsaleDeployer`, `XP_TokenCrowdsale`, and `XP_Token` contracts.

-Before deploying the contracts, make sure that you’ve launched Ganache and loaded at least three accounts into Remix.
+Before deploying the contracts, make sure that you’ve launched Ganache and loaded 1 accounts into Remix and load the WEB3_PROVIDER_URI into the .env file.

 To deploy the contracts, complete the following steps: